-- Fall admission

-- January 15 (deadline for priority assistantship consideration)

-- April 1 (final deadline)

-- Spring admission
+- Fall admission - January 15 (deadline for priority assistantship consideration) - May 1 (final deadline for Ph.D. applicants); July 1 (final deadline for master's applicants) - Spring admission - November 1 (final deadline for all applicants)

-- o October 1

 The department does not typically admit graduate students during the summer term, except online M.Eng. students.
 The universities may accept applications after these deadlines.
 The department will try its best to accommodate late applications, but timely processing of late applications is not guaranteed.
 It is advised that applications and all supporting documents be submitted well in advance of these department deadlines, especially for applicants who are interested in being considered for financial aid.